cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * **Rate of elimination** is the product of the clearance and the concentration:
     * $$ Rate \ of \ Elimination = Cl \times C $$, in mg.min<sup>-1</sup>

+####Non-Compartmental Modelling and Clearance
+Clearance is calculated by measuring the plasma concentration of a drug at different time intervals, and **plotting the area under the curve (AUC) to determine clearance**:
+* $$ Cl = {Dose \over AUC}$$
+* This technique does not require any assumptions to be made about compartments, and so is called non-compartmental modelling.
+    * **Bioavailability** is also calculated with non-compartmental models, and determined by the difference between the AUC of the same dose of drug administered IV and via another route.

 ###Steady state
 At steady state, **input is equal to output**.
 Therefore the concentration at steady state is proportional to the concentration of the infusion and infusion rate, and inversely proportional to the clearance: